NCAS-CMS/um-training/_sources/further-exercises-1.rst.txt

 **Save** and **Run** the suite.

-.. note:: The automatic resubmission frequency must be a multiple of the dump frequency.
+.. note:: The cycling frequency must be a multiple of the dump frequency.

 The model will submit the first cycle and once that has succeeded you will see the following 2 cycles submitted and run.

-.. note:: It is always wise, particularly when you plan to run a long integration that you only run the first cycle initially so that you can check that the model is doing what you expected before committing to a longer simulation.
+.. note:: It is always wise, particularly when you plan to run a long integration, that you only run the first cycle initially so that you can check that the model is doing what you expect before committing to a longer simulation.
+It also enables you to determine how long it takes your model to run and thus be able to calculate an appropriate cycling frequency for your simulation.

 Restarting a suite
 ------------------